-As a community that affirms the leadership of Jesus Christ in a technological world, Spring Arbor University requires responsible use of technology resources by students, faculty and staff.
-As such, the University's behavioral guidelines also apply in the use of computing, video and other technologies.
+As a community that affirms the leadership of Jesus Christ in a technological world, Spring Arbor University requires responsible use of technology resources by students, faculty, and staff.
+As such, the University's behavioral guidelines also apply in the use of computing, video, and other technologies.
 Respect for personal dignity, privacy, and copyright is of utmost importance.
 Please refer to the office of information services for specific guidelines.

-Personal wireless routers of any kind compromise the quality of SAU's wireless signal.
-Therefore, use of wireless internet routers is prohibited on campus.
+Personal wireless routers of any kind are prohibited on-campus, as they compromise the quality of SAU's wireless signal.

-If you experience difficulty accessing SAU's wireless internet, contact the Information Services Helpdesk at 517.750.1234 for assistance.
+If you experience difficulty accessing SAU's wireless internet, contact the Information Services Helpdesk at 517-750-1234 for assistance.